 - Public transport service is excellent and you can travel everywhere by bus which is the cheaper one.

-- To enjoy the breathtaking view of travel by train for long distances.
+- To enjoy the breathtaking view, travel by train for long distances.
 The train journey is also very popular among tourists in Sri Lanka.
 It will cost you decidedly less, but the fun is unlimited.

 - Bike tour can also help you to save a lot and much popular among backpackers in coastal areas to some hill stations.